RaviBasagonda/mendix/docs/content/create-your-own-tracker-app.md

    b.
 In the **Select Entity** pop-up window, choose **Parts**.

-2. Choose the filter options you want to add to the filter drop-down list:<br/>
+2. Choose the filter options that you want to add to the filter drop-down list:<br/>

    a.
 Go to the **Properties** tab > **General** section > **Filter Options** > click **Add**.<br/>